 staticRoutesOnly: true

-The vpnGatewayId attaches the VPN connection to a specific VPC through its Virtual Private Gateway.
+The vpnGatewayId property attaches the VPN connection to a specific VPC through its Virtual Private Gateway.
 Setting staticRoutesOnly to true disables BGP and requires you to define routes manually using companion VpnConnectionRoute resources.
+This mode works with devices that don’t support BGP.

 Route VPN traffic over Direct Connect

-Enterprises with Direct Connect can route VPN traffic over private connections instead of the public internet, improving security and reducing latency.
+Enterprises with Direct Connect can route VPN traffic over private connectivity instead of the public internet, improving security and reducing latency for hybrid cloud workloads.

 import * as pulumi from "@pulumi/pulumi";